TheExquis/ex-rental/README.md

-# ts-rental
+# ex-rental

-ts-rental is a car rental script designed for the ESX and QBCore frameworks in FiveM.
+ex-rental is a car rental script designed for the ESX and QBCore frameworks in FiveM.
 It features a sleek user interface and provides a seamless car rental experience.

 ## Features